Torbane, New South Wales: Decline and closure

 In 1913, by then operated by Commonwealth Oil Corporation Ltd, the oil shale works at Torbane was closed down, probably due to the difficulties the company found itself facing at their newer and far larger site at Newnes.
 The closure reduced Torbane's population to around 35, mostly families of men seeking work elsewhere.
 Some mining continued at Airley, taking shale for use by the railways in gas-making.

 The Torbane retorts were reopened in 1916, before finally closing in 1918, during the time that COC was under the management of John Fell.
 Mining had ceased in June 1918.
 It is likely that this later period of operation was facilitated by government subsidies paid for local oil production in wartime.
 In 1920, most of the buildings in the Torbane township were pulled down and relocated to Newnes.

 Another company, Torquay and Anglesea Oil Co. erected retorts and other structures there in 1925-1926, but the proposed operation seems not to have started production.
 Around the same time, Commonwealth Oil Corporation removed firebricks from its old retorts, for use at the new oil refinery, at Clyde in Sydney, that was being built by John Fell.
 The dismantling work, including lifting of the private railway line was completed by 1930, the same year in which the Commonwealth Oil Company was deregistered.

+During the Second World War, Genders, the owners of the Great Cobar Colliery at Lithgow, erected new shale retorts at Torbane to produce petrol for their own vehicle fleet.